jatofg/nawa/README.md

 **Note: You can pass some arguments to cmake to influence the build configuration:**
 * Build the tests as well: `-DBuildTests=ON`
 * Build NAWA as shared library: `-DBuildSharedLib=ON`
+* Do not build nawarun: `-DBuildNawarun=OFF`
 * Disable building the examples: `-DBuildExamples=OFF`
 * Disable building docs: `-DBuildDocs=OFF` (disabled automatically if doxygen is not installed)
 * Disable Argon2 support: `-DEnableArgon2=OFF`

-Build nawarun (and tests, the shared library, examples, docs, depending on your cmake arguments):
+Build NAWA (nawarun and the shared library, tests, examples, and docs, depending on your cmake arguments):

 `make`